|Alma Mater:||Husson '07|

 The 2008 team featured five players who earned All-NAC honors, Ethan Guerette, Ryan Arsenault, Tom Crews, Dennis Graham, and Keith Nason.

-Harvey was a three-sport standout for the Eagles’ baseball as a shortstop (2003, 2005-06), men’s basketball as a guard (2003, 2005-07) and men’s golf (2006) programs and was one of the most talented and hardworking male student-athletes Husson University Athletics has seen.
+Prior to joining the Eagle coaching staff, Harvey was a three-sport standout for the Eagles’ baseball as a shortstop (2003, 2005-06), men’s basketball as a guard (2003, 2005-07) and men’s golf (2006) programs and was one of the most talented and hardworking male student-athletes Husson University Athletics has seen.

 In men’s basketball, Harvey is ranked 29th all-time in scoring (1,217), tied for sixth in free throw percentage (.830), seventh in 3-point field goals attempted (494), ninth in free throws made (308), ninth in 3-point field goals made (163), steals (179) and tenth in assists (355) and steals average (1.7) and recorded the sixth best single-season free throw percentage of .855 in 2005.